apache/incubator-heron/website/content/docs/operators/deployment/uploaders/scp.md

 ---

 For small clusters with simple setups that doesn't have a HDFS like file system, the SCP uploader can be used to manage the package files.
-This uploader uses the scp linux command to upload the files to a node accessible by all the worker nodes in the cluster.
-Then a scheduler like Aurora can use the scp command again to download the content to each of the worker machines.
+This uploader uses the `scp` linux command to upload the files to a node accessible by all the worker nodes in the cluster.
+Then a scheduler like Aurora can use the `scp` command again to download the content to each of the worker machines.

 SCP Uploader requirements

-* SCP uploader requires the scp and ssh utilities installed.
+* SCP uploader requires the `scp` and `ssh` linux utilities installed.
 Also it is better to have passwordless ssh configured between the shared node and worker nodes in the cluster.

 ### SCP Uploader Configuration